-> About the Circulon nonstick roasting pan: Yes, a nonstick roasting pan!
+About the Circulon nonstick roasting pan: Yes, a nonstick roasting pan!
 Why not?
 Well, it won't last as long as clad stainless, but hey, that's a small price to pay for easy cleaning.
-(Roasting pans can be a real hassle to clean.)
+(Roasting pans can be a real pain to clean.)

-Roasting pans can get stained pretty fast, so easy cleaning is really attractive feature.
+Roasting pans can get stained pretty fast, too, so easy cleaning is a really attractive feature.
 This pan has a really nice rack with handles for easy lifting from the pan (ideal for when you want that meat to rest while you make a gravy).
 The handles are still going to get spattered and stained, but overall, nonstick will be easier to care for.

 What Size Roasting Pan Should You Get?